 My first midterm week was a real wake up call.
 No one prepared me for what it would be like.
-This is the first real college studying you have to do.
 I was a mess because I didn't know what to study, what was the best way to study for me, or if I was giving each class the right amount of my time.
-I was a mess.
 I studied for some classes super hard, and others not as much as I needed to.
 In one class, we did an early quiz and I did well on it.
 For the midterm, I totally bombed it.
-Now I know to deal with the stress by talking with my friends, taking time to go out to eat, and spacing out my studying so I didn't stress too hard."
+Now I know to deal with the stress by talking with my friends, taking time to eat, and spacing out my studying so I didn't stress too hard."